PetroIvaniuk/llms-tools/README.md

 - [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention

 ## Other: Web, presentations
+- [Framer](https://www.framer.com/) - a tool that constructs a completely unique website for you based on a text prompt
 - [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps
 - [Gamma](https://gamma.app/) - create visually appealing presentations